jaycaldev/jaycaldev/README.md

 # 🧑‍💻 Jay Calderon
 **`Digital Artisan (Student/Full-Stack Web Developer/Creative/Cyclist)`**

+I am a student full-stack web developer with a passion for creating functional and visually appealing websites.
+I am building my ideas one line of code at a time.
+I have experience with a variety of technologies, including HTML, CSS, JavaScript, and various frameworks such as React and Angular.

-I'm a student and full-stack web developer building my ideas and stories one step at a time.
-All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+All my coding projects are built from the ground up, from planning and designing all the way to finalizing the content with artistic touches.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
+On my profile, you will find a selection of projects that showcase my skills and development style.

+I am always looking to learn and improve my skills, and am open to new opportunities and collaborations.
+Feel free to reach out to me through my Linkedin or via email if you have any questions or want to work together!

    <p align="left">
       <a href="https://github.com/Jay-Calderon?tab=followers">